Re-Used TNG Scenes in ENT: "These Are The Voyages"

 And just on a side note, it is unlikely that the newly filmed scenes involving Riker were accordingly widened as well, although we might speculate about that.
 Everything is just as wide in scenes with Jonathan Frakes as it seems. ;-)

 Considering that the 35mm film had to be newly scanned anyway in order to obtain the HD widescreen format for Enterprise, it is obvious that the images were digitally processed as well.
 Actually, we do not know how much of the improvement is really because of additional image processing, and how much is already attributed to the modern digital film-to-video transfer.
 The ENT caps are generally a bit sharper.
-On the whole there is not really a visible improvement in resolution, however, this may in part be attributed to the DVD image sizes.
-Our TNG caps stills measure 1024x768 pixels, while the ENT caps are only 1024x576.
+On the whole there is not really a visible improvement in resolution, however, this may in part be attributed to the limited DVD image sizes.
+Our TNG caps stills measure 1024x768 pixels (which is more than the effective resolution), while the ENT caps are only 1024x576 (which is the standard TV resolution in 16:9).
 The most significant difference lies in a greatly improved contrast and color reproduction.

 Looking at the replicator, we can also see that the materialization effect was updated, including the replicated glasses.
 It is the only effect shot in this Ten Forward scene.
 The update was not optional but required, knowing that the TNG light effects such as of the transporter were inserted into the video footage, not into the film.
 The new "sparkling water" replicator effect is much crisper than the old one, and particles spiraling around the glasses were added.

 We can see in all shots in Ten Forward that the formerly purplish hue of the scene is gone in favor of probably more natural colors.
 Also, many areas that were shaded in the TNG episode are now recognizable.
 Most obviously we can see a few faces that used to be entirely dark.